atomicjolt/dangerously-atomic-html/README.md

 This is useful when you want to keep all of the current attributes on a node but maybe modify one of them.
 ## Gotchas

 * If a dom node has an onclick attribute (or any other event) then dangerouslyAtomicHtml will throw an error.
 Event attributes have no meaning when going from html to react.
-If you suspect that the html you will be transform has event attributes in it then you will need to have a visitor function that handles those nodes.
+If you suspect that the html you will be transforming has event attributes in it then you will need to have a visitor function that handles those nodes.
 * Try to avoid traversing a node's tree in your visitor.
 Each node has direct access to its parent node.
 For example instead of having a visitor for a table tag then checking to see if one of its rows has some property, have a visitor on the row and check to see if the parent has some property.

 ## Other Ideas of How to Use